 One of the two New Jersey suspects arrested with Barker was arrested again at a motel in Clifton, New Jersey in 1986.
-He was arrested, with a woman from Pompano Beach, Florida, for
+He was arrested, with a woman from Pompano Beach, Florida, for credit card fraud.

-Old School Florida Smuggling All Rights Reserved by Writer/Author credit card fraud.
 The pair used a stolen credit card to rent two hotel rooms, possibly to conduct similar activities to their previous crimes with Barker.
 The hotel was directly across the street from the previous unlucky motel.